-5.9.
+7.10.
 RF Interference

-RF Interference into the GPS/Glonass receiver tends to be the biggest problem when determining why the system performance is not meeting expectations.
-As mentioned earlier, the GPS and Glonass signals are at -130 dBm and lower.
+RF Interference into the GPS receiver tends to be the biggest problem when determining why the system performance is not meeting expectations.
+As mentioned earlier, the GPS signals are at -130 dBm and lower.
 If signal higher than this are presented to the receiver it can be overwhelmed.
-The SL869 can reject a CW in-band jamming signals, but would still be affected by non-CW signals.
+The JN3 can reject up to 8 CW in-band jamming signals, but would still be affected by non-CW signals.

 The most common source of interference is digital noise.
 This is created by the fast rise and fall times and high clock speeds of modern digital circuitry.
 For example, a popular netbook computer uses an Atom processor clocked at 1.6 GHz.
-This is only 25 MHz away from the GPS signal and virtually at the same frequency as the Glonass signal.
+This is only 25 MHz away from the GPS signal, and depending upon temperature of the SAW filter, can be within the passband of the GPS receiver.
 Because of the nature of the address and data lines, this would be broadband digital noise at a relatively high level.

 Such devices are required to adhere to a regulatory standard for emissions such as FCC Part 15 Subpart J Class B or CISPR 22.
-However, these regulatory emission levels are far higher than the GPS/Glonass signal.
+However, these regulatory emission levels are far higher than the GPS signal.

-5.10.
+7.11.
 Shielding

-Shielding the RF circuitry generally is ineffective because the interference is getting into the GPS/Glonass antenna itself, the most sensitive portion of the RF path.
-The antenna cannot be shielded because then it can't receive the GPS/Glonass signals.
+Shielding the RF circuitry generally is ineffective because the interference is getting into the GPS antenna itself, the most sensitive portion of the RF path.
+The antenna cannot be shielded because then it can't receive the GPS signals.